Merrill's Marauders: Myitkyina and the end

 By now my dysentery was so violent I was draining blood.
 Every one of the men was sick from one cause or another.
 My shoulders were worn raw from the pack straps, and I left the pack behind...
 The boys with me weren't in much better shape...
 A scout moving ahead suddenly held his rifle high in the air.
 That meant Enemy sighted...
 Then at last we saw them, coming down the railroad four abreast...
 The gunner crouched low over his tommy-gun and tightened down.
 Then the gun spoke.
 Down flopped a half-dozen Japs, then another half dozen.
 The [Japanese] column spewed from their marching formation into the bush.
 We grabbed up the gun and slid back into the jungle.
 Sometimes staggering, sometimes running, sometimes dragging, I made it back to camp.
 I was so sick I didn't care whether the Japs broke through or not; so sick I didn't worry any more about letting the colonel down.
 All I wanted was unconsciousness.

 After reinforcement by an airlanded Chinese army division, the town finally fell to the Allies on 3 August 1944.
 The Japanese commander escaped with about 600 of his men; 187 Japanese soldiers were captured, and the rest, some 3,800 men, were killed in combat.

 In their final mission, the Marauders suffered 272 killed, 955 wounded, and 980 evacuated for illness and disease; some men later died from cerebral malaria, amoebic dysentery, and/or scrub typhus.
-Somewhat ironically, Marauders evacuated from the front lines were given jungle hammocks with protective sandfly netting and rain covers in which to sleep, equipment which might have prevented various diseases and illnesses had they been issued earlier in the campaign.
+Marauders evacuated from the front lines were given jungle hammocks with protective sandfly netting and rain covers in which to sleep, equipment which might have prevented various diseases and illnesses had they been issued earlier in the campaign.

 The casualties included General Merrill himself, who had suffered a second heart attack before going down with malaria.
-He was replaced by his second-in-command, Colonel Charles N. Hunter, who later prepared a scathing report on General Stilwell's medical evacuation policies (eventually prompting an Army Inspector General investigation and congressional hearings).Hunter, Charles N. (Col.), Galahad, Naylor Press (1963) By the time the town of Myitkyina was taken, only about 200 surviving members of the original Marauders were present.
+He was replaced by his second-in-command, Colonel Charles N. Hunter, who later prepared a scathing report on General Stilwell's medical evacuation policies (eventually prompting an Army Inspector General investigation and congressional hearings).

+By the time the town of Myitkyina was taken, only about 200 surviving members of the original Marauders were present.
 A week after Myitkyina fell, on 10 August 1944, the 5307th was disbanded with a final total of 130 combat-effective officers and men (out of the original 2,997).
 Of the 2,750 to enter Burma, only two were left alive who had never been hospitalized with wounds or major illness.
 None of the horses and only 41 mules survived.